Case Studies & Articles

 The UK has a considerable number of lending channels.
 There are regulated mortgages, unregulated mortgages, buy-to-let finance, bridging finance, commercial mortgages and more.
 It's easy to see why the lending market is so complicated.

 The UK's finance options are plentiful.
-There are huge pools of liquidity (some of it incredibly cheap), and you can enjoy flexible lending terms.
+There are huge pools of liquidity, and you can enjoy flexible lending terms.
 If you are a foreign national, expat, a high-net-worth individual, are self-employed, have significant assets but relatively low taxable income or anything in between, the UK mortgage market will have an option for you.

 Enness specialises in helping high-net-worth and international individuals secure the best possible mortgage finance in the UK.
 If you have unusual circumstances and need to secure lending to purchase a property, Enness is the specialist for you.

 There are many ways to access the UK lending market.
 What do you need to know, and with so many options, which is best for you?

 There’s nothing wrong with going direct to a lender.
 If your circumstances are straightforward and you are looking for a simple mortgage, this is often the best route.
 Many people approach a lender directly with great success.

 You should know that it’s not always plain sailing, though: mortgage applications are tricky.
 You may find it challenging to navigate the process alone.